gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_jira_server.md

 The `[jira]` section requires a few things:
 1. Your Jira Cloud or Jira Server URL.
 For Jira Cloud, it looks something like yourcompany.atlassian.net.
-2. Your username on Jira, i.e. ben@gravitational.com
+2. Your username on Jira, i.e. benarent
 3. Your Jira API token that you've created above.
 4. And the Jira Project key, available in Project settings.